Omar-Elmofty/vtr_in_airsim/README.md

 ./setup.sh
 ./build.sh
 ```
 Once Airsim is built, a "Plugins" Folder will be created under `~/AirSim/Unreal`, this folder will be later attached to unreal projects in order to run Airsim with Unreal editor.
+Note that a backup version of the "Plugins" folder is attached to this repo.

 ## Install AirSim ROS Wrapper <a name="InstallRos"></a>

+#### Upgrade gcc
 You'll need gcc >= 8.0.0, check the version of gcc using `gcc --version`.
 Run the following commands to install gcc 8 if you don't have it:
 ```
 sudo apt-get install gcc-8 g++-8